bucketplus/ca-control-api-nodejs/Readme.md

 #### For output.type = `file` containers
 * `bp.writeOutputFile(content, mimetype)` - writes content to the cloud output file.
 Recommended for small files, e.g. text and image files.

+* `bp.writeObjectFileToKey(content, mimetype, key)` -writes content to the cloud output file for specified key path.
+Recommended for small files, e.g. text and image files.

+* `bp.getSignedOutputFileUrl(contentType)` - return signed url for a file to write cloud output file.

+* `bp.getSignedOutputFileForKey(contentType, key)` - return signed url for a file to write cloud output file for specified key path.

 * `bp.uploadOutputFile(localPath)` - uploads a specified local file to the cloud output file. *Coming Soon*